jax-ml/jax/docs/new_docs/201/sharding.md

 Alternatively, decorating with `@auto_axes(out_sharding=...)` specifies the final output sharding at the function definition site.

-For example, when our mesh axes are `Explicit`, we can't add two arrays with different shardings:
+For example, when our mesh axes are `Explicit`, operations raise an error if the sharding propagation rules lead to an inconsistent result sharding.
+(Adding arrays with *different* shardings is fine in general, as we saw above.)
+Here, propagation would produce a result mentioning the mesh axis `X` on both of its array axes:

 ```{code-cell}
 from jax.sharding import auto_axes, explicit_axes